 How Much Land Does Solar Use?

+The average solar panel in the US will need 1,557 ft2 to power the average US household, or 145.3 ft2 / MWh (Megawatt-Hour).
 The land use of solar photovoltaic (PV) systems can typically range from 60 to 400 ft2 per Megawatt-Hour (MWh) for new utility-scale installations.
-To power the average US Household with US generated solar, land use ranges from 863 ft2 in Tuscon, AZ to 2,468 ft2 in Seattle, WA, however most of the United States will require between 1,000 – 1,800 ft2 to power the average US household.
+To power the average US Household with US generated solar, land use ranges from 863 ft2 in Tuscon, AZ to 2,468 ft2 in Seattle, WA.

 The land use for solar PV for different cities in the world is shown below.

 Why Does Solar Land Use Vary so Much?